dsfsi/masakhane-web/README.md

     - `export FLASK_APP=core/__init__.py`
     - `python manage.py run`

-Note: The stand alone app uses sqlite as db instead of postgress like our live app, you then need to run the command bellow to create initialise and create the datbase
+Note: The stand alone app uses sqlite as db instead of postgreSQL like our live app, you then need to run the command below to create and initialize the datbase.

 - Create table relations
     - `python manage.py create_db`